Lyrics for Failure as interpreted by jt

 Because I carry a load

-And my brain hurts like a knife-hole
+My brain hurts me like a knife-hole

 Because I've yet to be shown